-Due to the growing influx of tourists, both Hunza and Nagar have seen a boom in their economy.
+Due to the growing influx of tourists, both Hunza and Nagar have seen a boom in their economies.
 Although Gilgit-Baltistan is swarming with tourists all year round, you need to add a couple of extra days to your travel itinerary and pay a visit to Minapin.
-It is one of the most beautiful villages in Nagar District.
+It is one of the most beautiful villages in the Nagar District.

 Minapin village has its own small dam for electricity generation.
 Moreover, there are a number of cherry and mulberry farms in the village, along with other fruits and vegetables.
 The owners not only let you purchase their goods for a reasonable price but also let you devour the berries while giving a tour of their farms.